bbauska/ibm-intermediate-web-dev/README.md

 -   The key components of on-site SEO are: Content Elements, HTML Elements, and Site Structural Optimization,

--   Content elements are the elements of your website\'s copy and content,
+-   Content elements are the elements of your website&apos;s copy and content,

 -   HTML elements are the elements of your source code, and